 We are going to do the blanch and cool process to partially cook the inside of the potato then completely stop the cooking process and cool off all the starches in the potato again and then oil and air fry them.

 It took me no less than 8 batches of fries to find the perfect french fry… from the soggiest limp mess to the thin burned up variety.
 I ate them all.

-I kind of peel them “square” taking both ends off straight.
-I stand the peeled potato on its end and make 3 or 4 slices from top to bottom and then carefully lay it on its side (see the 1st picture) and then slice 3 or 4 slices thru that side making the sticks.
+If you kind of peel them “square” taking both ends off straight.
+Stand the peeled potato on its end and make 3 or 4 slices from top to bottom and then carefully lay it on its side (see the 1st picture) and then slice 3 or 4 slices through that side making the sticks.

 I added them to a pan of boiling low sodium beef broth and parboil for 4 minutes.